Eight-hour day movement

-The eight-hour day movement (also known as the 40-hour week movement or the short-time movement) was a social movement to regulate the length of a working day, preventing excesses and abuses of working time.
+The eight-hour day movement (also known as the 40-hour week movement or the short-time movement) was a social movement that appeared in various countries to regulate the length of a working day.
+The goal was preventing excesses and abuses of working time.

-An eight-hour work day has its origins in the 16th century Spain, but the modern movement dates back to the Industrial Revolution in Britain, where industrial production in large factories transformed working life.
-At that time, the working day could range from 10 to 16 hours, the work week was typically six days a week and the use of child labour was common.
-The first country that introduced the 8-hour work day by law for factory and fortification workers was Spain in 1593.
-In contemporary era, it was established for all professions by the Soviet Union in 1917.
+The modern movement originated in the Industrial Revolution in Britain, where industrial production in large factories transformed working life.
+At that time, the working day could range from 10 to 16 hours, the work week was typically six days, and child labour was common.
+Since the 19th century, the eight-hour workday has been gradually adopted in various countries and industries, with widespread adoption occurring in the first half of the 20th century.

 History

 Sixteenth century

-In 1594, Philip II of Spain established an eight-hour work day by a royal edict known as Ordenanzas de Felipe II, or Ordinances of Philip II.
+In 1573, Philip II of Spain established an eight-hour work day for the construction workers in the American Viceroyalties by a royal edict known as Ordenanzas de Felipe II, or Ordinances of Philip II.
 This established:

 An exception was applied to mine workers, whose work day was limited to seven hours.
-These working conditions were also applied to natives in the Spanish America, who also kept their own legislation organized in "Indian republics" where they elected their own mayors.
+These working conditions were also applied to natives in the Spanish America, who also kept their own legislation organised in "Indian republics" where they elected their own mayors.